MinaProtocol/mina/rfcs/0024-scaling-epic.md

 The network needs to support a reasonable TPS value.
 At minimum, TPS should be at least 2.

 ### Block Latency
-Optimizing block latency helps increase the usability of the cryptocurrency by decreasing the amount of time until a wallet can probalisitically display to the user that their transactions have gone through/funds have been received.
-Decreasing block latency reduced the delay for changes in the stake distribution to take effect with respect to VRF evaluations, and delegation.
+Block latency refers to how long it takes for blocks to be added to the blockchain.
+Optimizing block latency helps increase the usability of the cryptocurrency by decreasing the amount of time until a wallet can probabilistically display to the user that their transactions have gone through/funds have been received.
+Decreasing block latency reduces the delay for changes in the stake distribution to take effect with respect to VRF evaluations, and delegation.

 ### Number of Delegators on one Account
 Increasing the maximum number of delegators on one account allows for larget delegation pools to exist, which is important for usability of delegation since changes in delegation take a long time to take effect.
 If there is a low cap on the maximum number of delegators to a single account, delegation pools will need to be split up, and if a pool is overloaded and needs to offload onto another account, it will remain overloaded for a long time.